Signal transduction: Extracellular receptors

 Extracellular receptors are integral transmembrane proteins and make up most receptors.
-They span the plasma membrane of the cell, with one part of the receptor on the outside of the cell and the other on the inside.
+They span the plasma membrane of the cell, with one part of the receptor on the outside and the other on the inside.
 Signal transduction occurs as a result of a ligand binding to the outside region of the receptor (the ligand does not pass through the membrane).
 Ligand-receptor binding induces a change in the conformation of the inside part of the receptor, a process sometimes called "receptor activation".
 This results in either the activation of an enzyme domain of the receptor or the exposure of a binding site for other intracellular signaling proteins within the cell, eventually propagating the signal through the cytoplasm.

 In eukaryotic cells, most intracellular proteins activated by a ligand/receptor interaction possess an enzymatic activity; examples include tyrosine kinase and phosphatases.
 Often, such enzymes are covalently linked to the receptor.
 Some of them create second messengers such as cyclic AMP and IP_{3}, the latter controlling the release of intracellular calcium stores into the cytoplasm.
 Other activated proteins interact with adaptor proteins that facilitate signaling protein interactions and coordination of signaling complexes necessary to respond to a particular stimulus.
 Enzymes and adaptor proteins are both responsive to various second messenger molecules.

 Many adaptor proteins and enzymes activated as part of signal transduction possess specialized protein domains that bind to specific secondary messenger molecules.
 For example, calcium ions bind to the EF hand domains of calmodulin, allowing it to bind and activate calmodulin-dependent kinase.
 PIP_{3} and other phosphoinositides do the same thing to the Pleckstrin homology domains of proteins such as the kinase protein AKT.